skainz/brltty-translation-german/README.md

-Translation of the BRLTTY Manual
+German translation of the BRLTTY Manual.

 See http://mielke.cc/brltty/index.html for details.